Idle messages

 Overview

 Idle messages automatically prompt users during periods of inactivity to maintain engagement and reduce call abandonment.
-They work alongside silence timeout messages to handle conversation flow during calls.
+They are set up using Assistant Hooks to trigger on customer silence timeout, and can be configured to say exact messages or use a model-generated message based on the conversation history.

 Idle messages help you: